OADL Implementation Notes

 internally by 32-bit numbers.
 To maximize the precision of

-and Int
+Float and Int variables, the

 type information for them is compressed.
 Float